openoakland/councilmatic-docker/README.md

 Name | Value
 -----|---------------
 Host | 127.0.0.1
+Port | 7432
 User | postgres
 Password | str0ng*p4ssw0rd
 Database | opencivicdata

 If you want to set a different password, you can change it in the docker-compose.yml file.

+If you restarted your webserver environment and cannot connect to the database port, 6432, from your host, try restarting Docker.
+See the "Gotchas" section below.

+# Gotchas

+On Mac OS, Docker Compose has this bug where sometimes it doesn't release the mapped ports after you do "docker-compose down".

+1. Quit Docker from the menu bar:

+![Docker Control][image2]

+2. Restart it from Applications:

+![Docker app][image3]

+Docker might take a little while to restart.

+3. Try starting up your webserver environment again